neztr01/boss-machine/readme.md

 - This is part of the path of Back-End Engineer from Codecademy, some of the content is provide by them, like the Front-End part.

 ## Table of Contents
-> Installation
+- Installation
-> Usage
+- Usage
-> Features
+- Features
-> Testing
+- Testing
-> Contributing

 ## Installation
-> To run Boss Machine locally, follow these steps:
+- To run Boss Machine locally, follow these steps:

 1. Clone the repository to your local machine: